cockroachdb/docs/src/current/v23.2/sso-db-console.md

 **Prerequisites**:

-You must have the ability to update your cluster settings, which requires a SQL user either the [admin role]({% link {{ page.version.version }}/security-reference/authorization.md %}#admin-role) or the `MODIFYCLUSTERSETTING` role option.
+You must have the ability to update your cluster settings, which can be achieved in several ways.
+Refer to [`SET CLUSTER SETTING`: Required permissions](set-cluster-setting.html#required-privileges)

 ### Cluster Settings